0xrushi/FastAI-API/README.md

 # FastAI-API
-## A Seamless Drop-in Solution for Tool Calling in FastAPI with OpenAI Integration
+## A Seamless Drop-in Solution for OpenAI Tool Calling in FastAPI
 ---

 ## 📌 **Overview**